Assisted Living & Self Help Centers

 - Multiple Sclerosis, etc.

 There are a variety of different types of homes that exist including:

 - Quad Homes or Self-Help Centres - They house Quadriplegics and Paraplegics and are run with the assistance of the QuadPara association of South Africa and the Provincial version of the QuadPara association that the Home resides in.

 - Cheshire Homes - Cheshire Homes in South Africa is affiliated to Leonard Cheshire International in London.

 Quad Homes or Self-Help Centres

 The self-help centres employ staff who are trained to take care of the residents day-to-day needs.
 Each self help centre has a kitchen which provides for the dietary requirements of the residents.
 The self-help centres have wheelchair accessible vehicles which provide transport for the residents.
-These houses receive very little funding from the government and depend on various initiatives to raise funds Living in a self-help centre allows the residents to take control of and be responsible for their lives.
-It comes with a huge amount of responsibility and it is a lot of hard work to manage and sustain the self-help centres.
+These houses receive very little funding from the government and depend on various initiatives to raise funds.
+Living in a self-help centre allows the residents to take control of and be responsible for their lives, which comes with a huge amount of responsibility and hard work.
 The residents live in what is basically a communal home for wheelchair users and combine their various skills to ensure the smooth running of the self-help centre.